 For fever: acetaminophen 500 mg

-Anyway if you do not bring there you can buy at the pharmacy there in Morocco equivalent to each listed here.
+If you do not bring there, you can buy at the pharmacy in Morocco equivalent to each listed here.

 Finally bland diet of white rice, omelets, soups with vegetables and grilled chicken.
 Shish kebabs nothing but tempt.